-Recently selected as Resident Artist at the New Britain Museum of American Art, Shane began her career as Resident Artist at Yellowstone National Park.
-International competitions around the country, including Oil Painters of America, Allied Artists of America, Salmagundi, and Knickerbocker Exhibits in New York City.
-Shauna has exhibited and received major awards in the last 8 years of Renaissance Pastel International Exhibits, and she was included in the 2012, 2013, and 2014 Hudson Valley Artists Exhibits.
-A Signature Member of CT Pastel Society, and an Elected Artist Member of both Lyme Art Association and CT Plein Air Society, in 1988 Shauna founded Artists Open Studio, which now after 27 years features more than 80 artists in this Quiet Corner of Connecticut.
+Selected as Resident Artist at the New Britain Museum of American Art during the California Impressionist Exhibit, Shauna began her career as Resident Artist at Yellowstone National Park.
+She has won awards in International competitions around the country, most recently Best in Show at Munson MA, and including Hudson Valley Art League, Academic Artists of America, Renaissance in Pastel, and New England Watercolor Society.
+A board member of Hudson Valley Art League, a Signature Member of CT Pastel Society, and an Elected Artist Member of both Lyme Art Association and CT Plein Air Society, in 1988 Shauna founded Artists Open Studio, which now after 30 years features more than 70 artists in this Quiet Corner of Connecticut.

 "Because of how I see the beauty of nature my paintings are exuberant with color and energy.
 I paint each day feeling the tradition of America's plein-air masters close behind me, immersed in the light and atmosphere of the day.
 There is simply no way to describe the intense experience and connection that occurs when painting from nature."

 Clicking on an image will open website in new tab